 Owner Naina is known for her culinary skills and internationally inspired menu ideas.
-Naina and Anand plan inspired menus and create gatherings and events to wow their guests.
+Naina and Anand plan delectable menus together with Chefs Penny and Carl, and create meals to wow their guests.
 Every meal is a cause for celebration!

-A full breakfast is served every morning from 8:30 am to 9:30 am in Julian’s Hall.
-Family-style dinners with Anand and Naina, to which all guests are invited at no extra charge (with a 2-night stay), are served on Mondays and Thursdays at 5:30 pm.
-There is an extra charge for dinner if you are staying just one night on a Monday.
-Dietary restrictions and allergies will be requested of you prior to arrival so the kitchen can be ready to ensure a great dining experience.
+A full breakfast is served every morning at 8:30 am or 9:15 am in Julian’s Hall.
+All in-house guests are invited to a dinner at no extra charge, on Thursdays at 5:45 pm or 6:30 pm.
+We stagger meal times to create more space.
+Food allergies will be requested of you prior to arrival so the kitchen can be ready to ensure you enjoy a great dining experience.

 Sample Breakfast Items

-An impressive, locally built steel fireplace welcomes you into Julian’s Hall, the dining room where breakfast and the bi-weekly family-style dinners are served.
-The ceiling soars 30 ft above where four old-style belt driven fans turn.
+An impressive, locally built steel fireplace welcomes you into Julian’s Hall, the dining room where daily breakfast and the complimentary Thursday dinner are served.
+The ceiling soars 30 feet above, where four old-style belt-driven fans rotate.
 The walls are adorned with pictures from our travels around the world.
-Large windows face East towards the Blue Mountains and Pushpa’s Pond.
-The tables are all live-edge walnut, harvested from locally and finished by a local craftsman.
-A closet on the far end contains board games and books.
+Large windows face East towards the Blue Mountains and our pond and to the North to the courtyard.
+The tables are all local live-edge black walnut, and finished by a local craftsman.
+A closet on the far end contains board games, books and equipment if you bring back take-out food.
 The lighting is warm and inviting.
-A carved mango wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you.
+A carved mango-wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you.